YarinAsGit/Testops/README.md

 # Testops

-Testops is a python library that let you write scripts to preform integration tests on machines without knowing pythons using write a uniqe script file.
+Testops is a python library that let you write scripts to preform integration tests on machines without knowing python but only by write a uniqe script file.
 You can starts the tests from anypoints, for example, if your are working with dockers you can start the tests at the end of an entry.sh shell script, of course the best practice is to run the script when your machine finished loading and configured the necessary resources.

 ## TestopsFile